 The brain is accessing an image or some sort of visual memory of something the person has seen before.

-Eyes move up and to the left.
+Eyes move up and to your left.

 NLP term: Visual Construct

 The brain is creating a visual image, something it hasn’t seen before.
 Fantasy.